scallyw4g/poof/language_introduction.md

 :fire: for_datatypes

 Run provided callbacks for each datatype poof has parsed.
-Does not fire for functions, but there will be a third callback added in the future

 ```
-poof( for_datatypes(all)
+poof( for_datatypes(struct enum)
     func (struct_t)
     {
       // This gets run for all structs and unions